andrewplummer/Sugar/CAUTION.md

 - Level: Moderate
   - `Date#beginning/endOfWeek` is now locale dependent, as different locales have different definitions of the start of a week.
 Currently, this is Monday except for en-US and ja, which are Sunday.

+- Level: Moderate
+  - `Array#at` and `String#at` now no longer accept enumerated arguments.
+To get an multiple indexes, pass an array instead.

 - Level: Minor
   - `Date.create` no longer accepts enumerated parameters (2001, 5, 31, ...).
 Use the normal date constructor instead.